-Any student may request to undertake independent work after the completion of her freshman year.
+Students may request to undertake independent work after the completion of their freshman year.
 A maximum of eight credits of such work can be elected in the sophomore and junior years, usually at the 295 level.
 Seniors may take a flexible range of credits of independent study at either the 295 or 395 levels.
 In all, a maximum of 16 credits of independent study can be included in the 128 credits required for graduation.

 Independent Study Requirements